-Recurrence rates were similar for BF-200 ALA and MAL, with a tendency to lower recurrence rates for BF-200 ALA.
-The proportion of patients who were fully cleared during PDT and remained completely cleared for at least12 months after PDT were 47% for BF-200 ALA (both studies) and 36% for MAL treatment.
+Results Recurrence rates were similar for BF-200 ALA and MAL, with a tendency to lower recurrence rates for BF-200 ALA.
+The proportion of patients who were fully cleared during PDT and remained completely clear for at least 12 months after PDT were 47% for BF-200 ALA (both studies) and 36% for MAL treatment.
 The subgroup that was illuminated with narrow wavelength LED lamps reached 69% and 53% for BF-200 ALA (both studies, respectively) and 41% for MAL.
 No safety concerns were reported.

-Conclusions

-The FUP data confirmed the high efficacy and safety of PDT with BF-200 ALA.
-The slightly lower recurrence rates after BF-200 ALA treatment compared to MAL treatment enhanced the better treatment outcome due to the significantly superior efficacy.
+Conclusions The FUP data confirmed the high efficacy and safety of PDT with BF-200 ALA.
+The slightly lower recurrence rates after BF-200 ALA treatment compared with MAL treatment enhanced the better treatment outcome due to the significantly superior efficacy.